2021 Chevrolet Sonic

 - One or two new interior color combinations

-- Based on the new GM G2 platform, delivering all-new underpinnings and engineering
+- Based on the new GM G2 platform or on the GM VSS-F platform, delivering all-new underpinnings and engineering

 - Significantly lighter than the first-generation model, by as much 300 pounds (136 kilograms) thanks to GM’s efforts to decrease the weight of its entire fleet

 - All-new exterior design, available in four-door sedan and hatchback variants

 - Keyless entry and push-button start

 - Improved ergonomics for driver and passengers, including a full-width center console with armrest

 - Potential high-performance model to battle the Ford Fiesta ST